 - MayflyDecember Romance: Rosemary and Tirune, with the age gap being somewhere in the neighborhood of 980 years.

 - Mellow Fellow: Crow only brought the clothes on his back, a flask, some smokes, and a deck of cards to help escort a young prince across a deadly mountain.
 No situation is dire enough to break his cool, or stop him from flirting.
 The reason is because he remembers everything working out just fine from when he lived this before, as Prince Elgandir.

 - Miles Gloriosus: Kuya won't shut up about all the grisly battles he's won, but once he's in real danger...

 - Multiple Endings: Each pair has a good and bad end, making for a total of eight possible endings.

-- Rose-Haired Girl: Of course Rosemary has hair to match her name, and sweetness to match her hair.
+- Rose-Haired Sweetie: Of course Rosemary has hair to match her name, and sweetness to match her hair.

 - Romantic Vampire Boy: Well, dragon boy, but Tirune hits all the same beats as Twilight—older than he looks, longs for human blood but lives off fish and deer instead, insists being with him is too dangerous, and there's even a Distaff Counterpart dragon that does eat humans that Tirune protects Rosemary from.

 - Shout-Out: The "special thanks to" list in the credits includes thanks to Ganondorf Dragmire.